 Kids rule the aisles while parents tag along for the ride at Toys "R" Us.
 The company is one of the world's largest toy retailers, but in the US it has lost its top position to retailing behemoth Wal-Mart.
-Toys "R" Us sells its wares in more than 1,540 stores worldwide, as well as online.
-In addition to about 875 US Toys "R" Us and Babies "R" Us stores, the retailer operates more than 370 side-by-side stores, which sell both toys and juvenile products, 250 juvenile stores, and about 60 Express stores.
+Toys "R" Us sells its wares in more than 1,575 stores worldwide, as well as online.
+In addition to about 865 US Toys "R" Us and Babies "R" Us stores, the retailer operates more than 400 side-by-side stores, which sell both toys and juvenile products, 245 juvenile stores, and about 265 Express stores.
 Toys "R" Us is privately held by investment companies KKR and Bain Capital and real estate firm Vornado Realty Trust.
-The company filed in IPO in 2010 but finally withdrew it in 2013.
+In 2013 the company finally withdrew its IPO filed back in 2010.

 The offering sat in the IPO pipeline for almost three years.
 Despite an impressive turnaround as a private company under CEO Jerry Storch, the wild swings in the stock market and fear of another recession finally spurred the company to formally withdraw the offering in March 2013.
-More fundamentally, the toy seller's sales growth has stalled, which hasn't helped its IPO prospects.
-Toys "R" Us had been taken private in 2005 by a private equity group for $6.6 billion.
+More fundamentally, the toy seller's sales growth has stalled and competition has increased, which ultimately conspired to doom its IPO prospects.
+Toys "R" Us was taken private in 2005 by a private equity group for $6.6 billion.

 Toys "R" Us operates in the US (including Puerto Rico), which accounts for 60% of its sales, as well as Japan, Europe (including Germany, Austria, Switzerland, France, Spain, Portugal, and Poland), Canada, the UK, Australia, China, and Southeast Asia.